Elbe Flugzeugwerke: Background and early years

 Following the end of the Second World War in Europe, Germany was divided into West Germany and East Germany.
 In the East, the Soviet Union became politically dominant over the region; Soviet officials sought to obtain all possible aerospace-related material in East Germany, the engineers and scientists associated with such projects were deported to the Soviet Union.
 During October 1946, it was announced that all East German aerospace-related projects would be transferred to the Soviet Union, while material that could not be transferred was deliberately destroyed.
 Following the formation of German Democratic Republic during 1949, many of the deported German scientists were allowed to return to East Germany and to practice their professions once more.

 During 1955, the company was founded under the name VEB Flugzeugwerke Dresden and established its base in the German city of Dresden.
+The use of the Junkers site in Dessau was rejected for confidentiality reasons, as it was located underneath a West Berlin Air Corridor.
 The revival of the East German aerospace industry had occurred at a faster rate than that of neighboring West Germany.
 VEB was not the first effort to establish new aeronautical facilities in East Germany; however, following a popular uprising during 1953, officials chose to publicly renounce military aviation ambitions in favor of civil aircraft.

 VEB was initially engaged in the manufacture of Ilyushin Il-14 airliners, which were built under license.
 Additionally, VEB also embarked on the development of an indigenously developed four-engine jetliner, known as the Baade 152, which was intended to be the German Democratic Republic's (GDR) first passenger jet.
 The company had intended to develop the 152 as a commercial endeavor; an assembly line capable of producing up to 18 aircraft per year was to be established in Dresden to manufacture the type.
 As envisioned, the 152 would have been developed initially as a 57-seater airliner, plans were made to accommodate alternative seating layouts, such as a high-capacity 72-passenger configuration or a more spacious 42-passenger arrangement.
 At one point, up to 8,000 personnel were employed on this program, along with an additional 25,000 jobs across numerous other companies involved in the supply chain; these were bundled in a combined Volkseigener Betrieb during 1958.